temporalio/documentation/docs/server/production-deploy.md

 The main technical hurdle is that each task can have its own `ScheduleToStart` timeout, so just counting how many tasks were added and consumed is not enough.

 This is why we recommend tracking `ScheduleToStart` latency for determining if the task queue has a backlog (aka Workers are under-provisioned for a given Task Queue).
-When workers are able to keep up, the latency is close to zero.
-The default is 4 Workers, which should handle no more than 300 messages per second.
-Scaling will depend on your workload — for example, for a Task Queue with 500 messages per second, you might want to scale up to 10 workers.

 We do plan to add features that give more visibility into the task queue state in future.

 ## Server limits